TwanoO67/ngx-admin-lte/README.md

   this._user_serv.current_user.subscribe((user: User) => this.current_user = user);
 ```

 ## Specific Components

 ### App Header

-This widget handle the header bar, it includes other 'box' widgets for the top navigation:
+This widget handles the header bar, it includes other 'box' widgets for the top navigation:

 * Messages Box
 * Notification Box